Clinical-Support-Systems/css-dotnet-codingstandards/README.md

 ## License

-Copyright © 2024, Workleap.
+Copyright © 2024, CSS.
 This code is licensed under the Apache License, Version 2.0.
-You may obtain a copy of this license at https://github.com/workleap/gsoft-license/blob/master/LICENSE.
+You may obtain a copy of this license at https://github.com/CSS/gsoft-license/blob/master/LICENSE.